What is the benefit of yoga for children?

 Any last words?

 This article was written by Suzie Manson – a Senior Yoga Teacher accredited with the Yoga Teachers Fellowship nationally and the Yoga Alliance abroad.
 She is the founder of Yoga4Kids, which has been offering children’s yoga classes since 2003 and children’s yoga teacher training since 2006.
 Suzie also founded the Yoga4Kids Foundation in 2016 to offer free classes to child and youth care centres throughout South Africa.
-For more information or to attend a Yoga4Kids children’s vocational training, visit www.yoga4kids.co.za or contact suzie@yoga4kids.co.za.
+For more information or to attend a Yoga4Kids children’s vocational training, visit www.yoga4kids.co.za or contact [email protected].